Textbooks and Readings

 - Carr and Shepherd (2010) Neurological rehabilitation: Optimizing motor performance (2nd ed).
 Elsevier Health Sciences

 - Main and Denehey (2016) Cardiorespiratory Physiotherapy: Adults and Paediatrics (5th Edition).
 Elsevier Health Sciences

 Recommendations about specific readings from these and other resources (such as research papers, books, websites and videos) will be listed on iLearn and available through Leganto or the library reserve.

 Teaching rooms are equipped with state of art audio-visual and ICT equipment including iPads, internet connection, high quality video cameras and multiple LCD screens.
 Students will use a range of physiotherapy specific equipment typically used in the assessment and management of neurological and cardiorespiratory conditions.
 Videos of many of the assessment and treatment skills will be available on the iLearn site.

-Consultation with staff: all staff will be available for individual consultations, please see iLearn site for information on staff availability for consultation.
+All staff will be available for individual consultations, please see iLearn site for information on staff availability for consultation.

 Teaching and Learning Strategy